Open-Speech-EkStep/speech-recognition-open-api-proxy/README.md

 # Proxy for Open Speech API

 This project is a proxy to provide support for real-time streaming functionality for Open Speech API https://open-speech-ekstep.github.io/ from browsers or any clients that doesn't support gprc bi-directional streaming.
+Refer the real-time streaming documentation for architecture details https://open-speech-ekstep.github.io/asr_streaming_service/.

 ## Table of Contents